Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 ## Plan for uncensoring Sengoku 1 and 3 ?

 Clearly not.
 Sengoku 1 is much too boring and I cannot imagine myself playing it for many hours to debug palette issue and find rogue pixels.
 Regarding Sengoku 3, it does not exist.
+The piece of crap named "Sengoku 3" is just soiling the franchise.

 ## Final words